iliabv/emacs-bpr/README.md

 This package provides handy logic for managing processes in background.

 `bp` can:
-- spawn async processes in background (you are free to do other things, whlie process is being executed)
+- spawn async processes in background (you are free to do other things, while process is being executed)
 - show progress messages in echo area
-- open windows with output buffers in case of errrors
+- open windows with output buffers in case of errors

-`bp` is best for running tests for your code, but you can run any process.
+`bp` is best for running tests or build for your projects, but you can run any processes with it.

 # Example
 Given this configuration: